Culture of the Church of Jesus Christ of Latter-day Saints: Family structure

-The church puts notable emphasis on the family, and the distinctive concept of a united family which lives and progresses forever is at the core of Latter-day Saint doctrine.
-Church members are encouraged to marry and have children, and as a result, Latter-day Saint families tend to be larger than average.
+Church culture puts notable emphasis on the family, and the distinctive concept of a united family which lives and progresses forever is at the core of Latter-day Saint doctrine.
+Church leaders encourage members to marry and have children, and as a result, Latter-day Saint families tend to be larger than average.
 All sexual activity outside of marriage is considered a serious sin.
 All homosexual activity is considered sinful and same-sex marriages are not performed or supported by the LDS Church.
 Latter-day Saint fathers who hold the priesthood typically name and bless their children shortly after birth to formally give the child a name and generate a church record for them.

+LDS Church members are encouraged to set aside one evening each week, typically Monday, to spend together in "Family Home Evening."
+Family Home Evenings typically consist of gathering as a family to study the faith's gospel principles, and other family activities.
+Daily family prayer is also encouraged.

 Education

 Latter-day Saints believe that one of the most important aspects of life on Earth is the opportunity for individuals to learn and grow.
 They further believe that whatever learning they obtain in this life is retained in the next life.
 Accordingly, the church strongly emphasizes education and as part of the Church Educational System, subsidizes Brigham Young University (BYU) and its Jerusalem Center, BYU–Idaho, BYU–Hawaii, and Ensign College.

 All participating members ages twelve years and older attend Sunday School classes, which emphasize personal scripture studies and other forms of spiritual education and self-improvement.

 Seminary is an established religious education program for secondary school students, which is often scheduled before or after school hours.
 In some areas with large LDS populations, provisions are made by the school to allow students to attend Seminary off-campus during the school day.
 Attendance at seminary is voluntary, although it is considered when a person applies to a church-owned university.
 CES administers the seminary program and an Institute of Religion program for tertiary education-age church members.

 The church sponsors a low-interest educational loan program known as the Perpetual Education Fund.
 This fund is designed to benefit young men and women from developing areas to receive student loans.
 Many of them have served a mission, returned to their home, and lack needed funds to improve their standard of living.
 As they finish their education and enter the work force, they pay back the funds, which are then loaned to other individuals.

-In Buena Vista, Virginia, a group of LDS businessmen bought out a failing college and renamed it Southern Virginia University (SVU).
-It is not owned by the church, nor does it receive any funding from the church.
-SVU depends heavily upon donations from church members and friends.
-The school enforces an honor code that is similar to that of the higher education units of CES.